Heaven isn’t what you think it is

 And God said, Let there be lights in the firmament of the heaven to divide the day from the night; and let them be for signs, and for seasons, and for days, and years: And let them be for lights in the firmament of the heaven to give light upon the earth: and it was so.
 And God made two great lights; the greater light to rule the day, and the lesser light to rule the night: he made the stars also.
 And God set them in the firmament of the heaven to give light upon the earth — Genesis 1:14-17

-As we’ve already determined, heaven is “above” us, but it isn’t only a reference to the atmosphere, but to outer space as well.
+As we’ve already determined, heaven is “above” us, but we can now see that it isn’t only a reference to our atmosphere, but to outer space as well.

 In the beginning, God created the heaven and the earth. — Genesis 1:1

-This tells us that there are only two overall “places” one can be: on earth, or in heaven.
+This tells us that there are only two overall “places” God created, which means there are only two places one can be: on earth, or in heaven.
 And if one is in the sky or in outer space, they’re not on earth, which only leaves heaven for them to be in.

 And it came to pass, while he blessed them, he was parted from them, and carried up into heaven. — Luke 24:51